willcforte/gtweb/content/index.md

 description: "I'm William Forte, a HS senior interested in Engineering."
 ---

 # Hi!
-I'm William Forte, a HS senior passionate about engineering
+I'm William Forte, a HS senior passionate about robotic engineering

 ## Welcome to my ever-evolving website for self-study projects!